 At the same time, the impact of lower oil prices cannot be overlooked.
 The energy sector makes up about 20 percent of the S&P/TSX Composite Index.
-The sector's dominance, second only to the financial sector at 34.5 percent, should remind us that the Canadian stock market isn't highly diversified by sector.2 But, that doesn't mean your portfolio shouldn't be.
+The sector's dominance, second only to the financial sector at 34.5 percent, should remind us that the Canadian stock market isn't highly diversified by sector.
+But, that doesn't mean your portfolio shouldn't be.

-Sawy investors should feel more at ease because a well-constructed portfolio uses diversification to help temper the effects of change and mitigate downside risks.
+Savvy investors should feel more at ease because a well-constructed portfolio uses diversification to help temper the effects of change and mitigate downside risks.
 Diversification is also meant to protect your portfolio during the inevitable periods of volatility.
 And, volatility should be expected as a normal part of the market cycle, especially when we are later in the cycle.

 Expect the unexpected and continue to look forward, focusing your attention on your personal objectives and your longer-term plan.
-In these final months of the year, please let us know if we can help in any way.
+In these final months of the year, please let me know if I can be of assistance.
 Have a wonderful autumn.